Balance Correlations, Agentic Zeros, and Networks: The Structure of 192 Years of War and Peace: Empirical example

 Thus, we present three results for each of six families (\textit{<pp>}, \textit{<pn>}, \textit{<pz>}, \textit{<nn>}, \textit{<nz>}, and \textit{<zz>}) below.
 We leave out the phenotypical twins (\textit{<np>}, \textit{<zp>} and \textit{<zn>}) from our presentation of the results below since they would be redundant with \textit{<pn>}, \textit{<pz>} and \textit{<nz>}, respectively.

 In each of the following figures, we plot the balance correlations for each year across the 192 years for which we have data (1816 to 2007).
 In addition, we show the 95\% interval from the DGP simulated null distribution in gray.
 Thus, points representing balance correlations outside that gray region can be considered statistically significant in that they would not be expected to appear under the null model.
-These significant balance correlations are indicated with a red boundary around the blue dot.
-Balance correlations that are within the bounds of the null model, thus not deemed statistically significant, are indicated with a small blue dot only.
+Balance correlations that are within the bounds of the null model, thus are not deemed statistically significant.

-\subsubsection{PP Family}
+\subsubsection{PP family}

-Figure (\ref{fig:PP}) contains the three plots of the \textit{<pp>} family of balance correlations for \textit{<p.pp>}, \textit{<n.pp>}, and \textit{<z.pp>}.
+Fig~(\ref{fig:PP}) contains the three plots of the \textit{<pp>} family of balance correlations for \textit{<p.pp>}, \textit{<n.pp>}, and \textit{<z.pp>}.
 In the first plot, we examine the pattern of the classic balance claim that a ``friend of a friend is a friend.''
-We see that the \textit{<p.pp>} balance correlations For the most part are persistently strong, ranging mostly from .8 to .95, providing strong evidence for this balance condition.
+We see that the \textit{<p.pp>} balance correlations For the most part are persistently strong and significant, ranging mostly from .8 to .95, providing strong evidence for this balance condition.
 The primary exception to this lies within the LOA period we identified earlier.
-During this time, we can see that the country level behavior in the world tends to result in less balance on a global level.
+During this time, we can see that the country level behavior in the world tends to result in less balance on a global level, while it can also not be inferred that the observed balance structure is due to balance oriented behavior.
 It is clear, also, that the low number of positive alliances gives rise to a wider band of balance correlations under the null model.
 This suggests system wide turmoil.

 Remarkably, there is much less evidence for a persistent pattern of unbalance represented by the \textit{<n.pp>} triad signature.
 According the classic balance theory, a friend of a friend should \textit{ not } be an enemy, or at least is less likely to be an enemy.
 If this principle were true, then this should yield a strongly negative correlation.
 Indeed, there is little evidence that this condition lowers the probability of a negative tie between the two nations; these correlations hover around zero for almost the entire observed period.